-The code also covers non-cash investments which are covered at paragraph 66 below.
-Under the revised Prudential code investments are separated into categories for Treasury Investment, Service Investment and Commercial Investment.
+The code also includes non-cash investments which are covered at paragraph 67 below.
+Under the revised Prudential code, investments are separated into categories for Treasury Investment, Service Investment and Commercial Investment.

 - 19. The CIPFA Code of Practice for Treasury Management in the Public Services (the "CIPFA Treasury Management Code") and the CIPFA Prudential Code require local authorities to produce a Treasury Management Strategy Statement on an annual basis. - 20.
-This Strategy Statement includes those indicators that relate to the treasury management functions and help ensure that the Council's capital investment plans are affordable, prudent and sustainable, while giving priority to the security and liquidity of those investments.
+This Strategy Statement includes those indicators that relate to the treasury management functions and help ensure that the Council's capital investment plans are affordable, prudent, and sustainable, while giving priority to the security and liquidity of those investments.
+TMP 1 sets out the Council's practices relating to ESG and is a developing area.

-The Current Economic Climate and Prospects for Interest Rates.
+The Current Economic Climate and Prospects for Interest Rates